Coderaman-tech/Strivers-SDE-Sheet-Challenge/Graph/README.md

 # 5. Create Detect A cycle in Undirected Graph using DFS.cpp
 Same as previous approach here only use DFS to solve the problem.

+# 8. Topological Sort BFS
+In this we use concept of indegree.If node has indegree 0,it ensures that noone will call him.So firstly put all node whose indegree is 0 in queue and pop one by one and reduce its adjcacent node indegree and push node only if node has indegree 0.
+This is Kahn's Algorithm.

 # 9. Topological Sort DFS
 For topo sort by dfs, we use stack which insert the node after all its recursion call over means at the end which ensures that there will be noone present to call that node which is a statement of toposort that u appears before v and in ordering that v can't call by anyone.